Executive Coaching Articles

 Examine all your tasks, conference calls and meetings for the upcoming week.
 Which of these are candidates for delegation?
 Some may be lower priority items.
 Others might present learning opportunities for someone in your work group.

-- Motivate the person you are delegating to.
+2. Motivate the leader you are delegating to.

 Communication is critical.
 If they understand the impact their work has on the company, they will buy into and be more committed to the assignment.
 Also, show them what they are learning and the importance of it.
 Lastly, think about what are the motivating factors for each person (career, money, power, success, etc).